$5.5M

 Establishing the Liability of a Negligent Health Care Provider

-First, as the plaintiff—that is, as the person bringing the lawsuit against the negligent health care provider—you have to prove that the defendant—the doctor, nurse, therapist, surgeon, clinic, hospital, lab, etc.—owed you a professional duty.
+First, as the plaintiff—that is, as the the person bringing the legal action against the negligent health care provider—you have to prove that he or she enlisted the defendant—the doctor, nurse, therapist, surgeon, clinic, lab, etc.—to perform medical services.

 In addition, a plaintiff must establish that the health care professional’s negligence was the direct cause of his or her injury.
 Again, this usually requires the testimony of an expert.
 In some situations, it may be necessary to distinguish the harm caused by the malpractice from an ongoing condition that began prior to the injury inflicted at the hands of the provider.

 Like most other states, Florida requires that a plaintiff bring a claim within a certain amount of time after the malpractice occurs.
 The substantive and procedural legal rules regarding medical malpractice lawsuits are vast and complex.
-That’s why it’s critical for you to seek the counsel of a knowledgeable and experienced law firm to evaluate your claim without delay.
+That’s why it’s critical for you to seek the counsel of a knowledgeable and experienced law firm like Hannon Legal Group to handle your claim in a timely manner.

 What Damages Can a Medical Malpractice Victim Be Compensated For?